 Your card is an extension of you.
 It not only goes where you go, but lingers when you give it away so someone may find you again.
 When it is eye-catching, it represents an accurate picture of you and your company, and contains the necessary information to stay in touch with you.
 The only thing left that guarantees it will be put to good use is the method in which it was received.

 Take the time to meet people.
 Connect through conversation first.
 Find out if people are interested in your product, service, or skills.
-If they are, and they want to further discuss doing business, they will ask for your card.
+If they are, and they want to discuss more about what you do, they will ask for your card.

 Some networking events are set up with the expectation of exchanging cards.
 If someone asks for your card, don't forget to ask for a card in return.
 You will want to have it for your own follow-up.

 When someone gives you a business card, it's important to remember how you feel when you give yours.

 When you accept a card, thank the person for it, and take a look at it.
 Notice the person's name (is it the same as one he introduced himself with?) and any other information that stands out.
 Then comment on it.
 "You introduced yourself as Jimmy, but your card has James on it.
 It's okay if I call you Jimmy, right?" or "Your office is in Burbank?
 So is mine.
-We should meet for lunch next week."
+Let's meet up for coffee sometime."